Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experimental Setup

 \subsection{Training Configuration}

-We generally follow the setup in the LIBERO benchmark for training and evaluation \cite{liu2024libero}.
-Detailed settings and hyperparameters are summarized in Table \ref{tab:traininghyper}.
+We generally follow the setup in the LIBERO benchmark for training and evaluation \citep{liu2024libero}.
 For all experiments, we use either Nvidia A100 or H800 GPUs.
 We employ Distributed Data Parallel (DDP) for parallel training across 4 GPUs during pretraining, while using a single GPU for lifelong learning.
-We utilize the 16-bit floating point precision (FP16) training mode to accelerate the training process.
-To ensure reproducibility, we adopted three random seeds, 100, 200, 300, and we report the mean and standard deviation of the performance over three seeds throughout the paper.
+We employ 16-bit floating point precision (FP16) for training and inference to accelerate the process, with the exception of the router, which uses FP32.
+This selective precision technique is also discussed in \citep{fedus2022switch}.
+To ensure reproducibility and statistical significance, we adopted three random seeds (100, 200, 300) and reported the mean and standard deviation of the performance over three seeds throughout the paper.

+We deviate from the original LIBERO benchmark by training each task for only 10 epochs (evaluate every 2 epochs), instead of 50 epochs (evaluate every 10 epochs), as we observed convergence typically within 10 epochs.
+Consequently, metrics including FWT and AUC that are averaged over epochs generally appear lower than those reported in the original LIBERO paper and some follow-up work.
+We also explored various hyperparameter settings for DMPEL, such as top-k selection, replay ratio coefficients, and weight initialization; these ablations are detailed in Figure \ref{fig:ablation}.
+Otherwise, we use the same training hyperparameters across all methods and benchmarks, which proved effective.
+Hyperparameter details are summarized in Table \ref{tab:traininghyper}.